 Be Ready To Reserve Your Boarding Group

-Boarding groups open for Rise of the Resistance on the My Disney Experience app at official park opening time.
-Keep refreshing the app starting a few minutes before park opening for the best chance to register right when the window opens.
+Boarding groups open for Rise of the Resistance on the My Disney Experience app at 10 am, 1 pm, and 4 pm.
+Keep refreshing the app starting a few minutes before each of the distribution times for the best chance to register when the window opens.

 Keep An Eye On Boarding Group Distribution Patterns